 4. Resistance to Tech Adoption

-5. Inability to Adapt to Customer Behavior and Marketing Conditions
+5. Inability to Adapt to New Customer Behavior

 Marketing operations are just one piece of your company's operations, otherwise known as revenue operations.
 Get started thinking about how to improve or implement revenue operations at your company with our checklist below.